cisagov/get.gov/pages/about/senior-software-engineer.md

 - Architecting and developing complex modern web applications or cloud infrastructure using approaches such as test-driven development, continuous integration & deployment, or distributed version control such as GitHub
 - Considering and mitigating risks that might impact the successful launch of a product
-- Performing system or service analysis to identify, refine, and develop capability gaps and potential capability requirements
 - Communicating technical concepts to stakeholders across a range of disciplines
+- Performing system or service analysis to identify and better support user needs

 ### Specialized experience for GS-14